dwshadle/florence-price-catalog/_texts/price-piano_concerto_no1.md

 ## Bibliography
 1. Brown, Rae Linda.
 "Florence B. Price and Margaret Bonds: The Chicago Years." *Black Music Research Journal* 12 (<a href="https://digitalcommons.colum.edu/cbmrnews/31/" target="_blank">Fall 1990</a>): 11&ndash;14.
-2. Brown, Rae Linda. <a href="https://www.worldcat.org/title/1122800180" target="_blank">*The Heart of a Woman: The Life and Music of Florence B. Price*</a>.
+2. &mdash;&mdash;&mdash;. <a href="https://www.worldcat.org/title/1122800180" target="_blank">*The Heart of a Woman: The Life and Music of Florence B. Price*</a>.
 Music in American Life.
 Urbana: University of Illinois Press, 2020.
-3. Brown, Rae Linda. "<a href="https://doi.org/10.2307/3052554" target="_blank">The Woman's Symphony Orchestra of Chicago and Florence B. Price's Piano Concerto in One Movement.</a>" *American Music* 11 (1993): 185&ndash;205.
+3. &mdash;&mdash;&mdash;. "<a href="https://doi.org/10.2307/3052554" target="_blank">The Woman's Symphony Orchestra of Chicago and Florence B. Price's Piano Concerto in One Movement.</a>" *American Music* 11 (1993): 185&ndash;205.
 4. Flandreau, Suzanne. "<a href="https://doi.org/10.2307/900345" target="_blank">Black Music in the Academy: The Center for Black Music Research.</a>" *Notes* Second Series 55 (1998): 26&ndash;36.
 5. Hill, Alexandra Kori.
 "Make the Familiar New: New Negro Modernism in the Concertos of Florence B. Price."
 PhD diss., University of North Carolina-Chapel Hill, 2022.
 6. Morton, Vanessa. "<a href="https://columbiachronicle.com/0b41149d-8896-57bd-9211-bb890e440613" target="_blank">Florence Price Reborn.</a>" *Columbia Chronicle*, March 13, 2011.